crabmusket/thesis/report/summaries.md

  * With a PTDA of 1.0, the payback time was 7.4 years.
  * Over 20 years, _total_ investment in the solar system was less than the _initial_ investment in the GGS.

+## Hollands89

+### Intro and advantages

+ * High flow changes the collector efficiency curve favourably, but stratification can move the operating point along the curve and achieve better results.
+ * Improve "performance" by 38%.
+ * Reduced cost of piping, heat exchange, and pumping.

+### Modelling

+ * Degradation of stratification due to conduction between layers takes several days and is usually ignored.
+Losses due to conduction with the side walls, however, may be significant.
+ * Usually modelled by fixed-volume disks whose temperature/energy changes.
+ * Systems down to 3 nodes underestimated solar output by up to 10%.
+Up to 64 nodes were needed to properly model complex load/supply patterns.
+ * It's not the flow rate that has so much affect as the stratification.
+High flow rate tends to destroy stratification, so low flow rates "look better".
+	High flow rates could be used with good diffusers.